 - Feeling low or depressed: sometimes clients are finding it hard to look after themselves and to do simple day to day activities.
 Others may be managing to do what they need to but feel that they have no purpose or hope for the future.

 - Feeling anxious or continually on edge (generalised anxiety disorder): many clients find they are worrying a great deal, with thoughts that run away with them or repeat in endless loops.
 Some have specific anxieties about certain situations, people or activities which they want to overcome.

 - Loss and bereavement: losing someone close is a dreadfully difficult experience, sometimes we become stuck in our grief and are unable to move on without help.
 Traumatic deaths can also complicate recovery.

-- Relationship issues, family issues and child related issues: many clients come wanting to make positive differences to their relationships, or to overcome painful memories from the past.
+- Individuals with relationship issues, family issues and child related issues: many clients come wanting to make positive differences to their relationships.

 - Separation and divorce: the end of a relationship is a loss for which we grieve, even if we may have chosen to leave.
 I have worked with many people coming to terms with relationship loss, and the challenge of adjusting to a new life.

 - Low self-esteem: You may find you put everyone else before yourself, or that others seem to disregard your needs and expect you to fulfil theirs.
 Low self-esteem can be triggered from a wide range of other symptoms but in itself becomes self-fulfilling.

 - Stress: When our ability to cope is overwhelmed by the demands put on us, we can become unwell physically and mentally at an alarming speed.
 Clients may be facing stress at work, at home, in social settings or a range of other ways.